eladg/ffmpeg-by-example/content/examples/BV21EGIL/analyze_video_frames_timecode_and_metadata_with_showinfo_filter.md

   each frame in a video file.

-  * -i input.mp4: Specifies the input file (output.mp4) that you want to process.
+  * `-i input.mp4`: Specifies the input file that you want to process.

-  * -vf showinfo: The showinfo filter prints detailed information about each frame to the standard output.
+  * `-vf showinfo`: The showinfo filter prints detailed information about each frame to the standard output.
 This can include things like frame number, timestamp, frame type (I, P, B), resolution, and other frame-related metadata.

-  * -f null -: This specifies the output format. -f null means that no actual output file is generated.
-The - directs the output to the standard output (typically the terminal or console).
+  * `-f null -`: This specifies the output format. `-f null` means that no actual output file is generated.
+The `-` directs the output to the standard output (typically the terminal or console).
 In this case, you're not saving the video or audio, only showing information about the video frames.
 categories: